Post Doctoral Fellow Center for Health Enhancement Support Systems (CHESS); University of Wisconsin-Madison 2006

 Interests & Expertise

-Nambisan pursues highly inter-disciplinary research that draws on these different fields.
+Dr. Nambisan pursues highly inter-disciplinary research that draws from different fields.

 Kapoor, A., & Nambisan, P. (2016, November).
 Self-management apps for breast cancer survivors: Applying clinical terminology standards for personal decision support.

-Nambisan, P. (2015, November).
+Nambisan, P. (2016, January (1st Quarter/Winter)).
 Entrepreneurial mindset of the healthcare workforce: Meeting the needs of the emerging healthcare market place.
 Proceedings of the United States Association for Small Business Entrepreneurs (USASBE) conference.

 Nambisan, P., Luo, X., Kapoor, A., Patrick, T. B., & Cisler, R. A. (2015).
 Social media, big data and public health informatics: Ruminating behavior of depression revealed through twitter.
 Proceedings of the HICSS -48 (Hawaii International Conference on System Sciences) conference.